-- a) provide contact details (this could be an email address that is created for the purpose of making the disclosure or a telephone number), and - b) provide as much information as possible about the suspected misconduct, including: - i. who was involved

-- ii. what happened

-- iii. when it happened

-- iv. where it happened

-- v. whether there were any witnesses, and if so, who they are

-- vi. any evidence that supports the disclosure, and where the evidence is located

-- vii. any further information that could help investigate the disclosure; and

-- a. provide this information in writing.
+- a) provide contact details (this could be an email address that is created for the purpose of making the disclosure or a telephone number), and - b) provide as much information as possible about the suspected misconduct or improper state of affairs or circumstances, including: - i. who was involved - ii. what happened - iii. when it happened - iv. where it happened - v. whether there were any witnesses, and if so, who they are - vi. any evidence that supports the disclosure, and where the evidence is located - vii. any further information that could help investigate the disclosure; and - c) provide this information in writing.

-7. What legal protections are available under the CA?
+7. What legal protections are available under the Whistleblower Laws?

-A Whistleblower that makes a disclosure in accordance with the provisions of the CA will benefit from:
+A Whistleblower that makes a disclosure in accordance with the provisions of the Whistleblower Laws will benefit from:

-- a) protection of the Whistleblower's identity - b) protection from detrimental acts or omissions, and - c) other forms of protection.

-and may be entitled to compensation and other remedies if they suffer from reprisals arising from the disclosure.
+- a) protection of the Whistleblower's identity - b) protection from detrimental acts or omissions, and - c) other forms of protection, and may be entitled to compensation and other remedies if they suffer from detriment arising from the disclosure.